-If you later find an item that has been paid for, we may accept the item back if we have not already replaced the item.
-If we accept the item back, and have not already replaced the item, you will be issued a refund the cost of the item.
+If you later find an item from our Reserve Collection that has been paid for, we may accept the item back if it has not been over 1 month overdue and we have not already replaced the item.

 Where do I pay?